smtcoq/smtcoq.github.io/index.md

 * decision procedures through new tactics that discharge some Coq goals to ZChaff, veriT and CVC4.

 ## Installation and use
 SMTCoq is freely available as an [opam package](https://coq.inria.fr/opam/www/) and on [GitHub](https://github.com/smtcoq/smtcoq).
-To use the CVC4 solver, use [this version](https://github.com/LFSC/smtcoq) (to be merged with the main distribution soon).
+To use the CVC4 solver, use the [lfsc branch of the GitHub repository](https://github.com/smtcoq/smtcoq/tree/lfsc).

 SMTCoq is distributed under the CeCILL-C license.